 - the service plan is renewed, or

-- there is a court order (signed by a judge) saying that you can’t.
+- A court order (signed by a judge) says that you can’t.

 What Should You Know if CPS Targets You?

 - Take the accusation seriously.
 It doesn’t matter if you think the allegation is unreasonable or stupid.
 CPS is serious and will presume that you are guilty as accused.
-They may not say that they are there to take your children, but they very well may.
+They may not say they are there to take your children, but they may.

 - Do not talk.
 Do not try to explain it is important that you not talk to anyone but your attorney.